UtkarshVerma/hugo-dream-plus/README.md

 * Disqus
 * Sidebar
 * Share card below posts
-* Device detection, that is whether the client device is a PC or phone.
+* Device detection, that is whether the client device is a PC or phone
 * About section can be written in MarkDown
 * Custom 404 pages can be written in MarkDown
 * Custom Favicon
 * RSS Button
 * Custom CSS and JS can be used without modifying the theme
 * More social icons
-* Shorte.st website script, and a lot of other minor improvements.
+* Shorte.st website script, and a lot of other minor improvements

 ### Live Demo
 * **[Cards View](https://dream-plus-cards.netlify.com)**